 Jurgen Klopp provides cryptic 16-word Liverpool injury update ahead of Man City clash

+Jurgen Klopp gives cryptic answer to very important Liverpool question ahead of Man City clash

-Liverpool face Manchester City in the Premier League at Anfield this weekend.
+Liverpool meet Manchester City in the Premier League at Anfield this weekend.

 Jurgen Klopp kept his cards close to his chest when providing a Liverpool injury update ahead of Sunday’s Premier League showdown against Manchester City on Sunday.